When to Hire a Florida Construction Accident Attorney

 - Inadequate safety equipment: There are many reasons construction equipment may not work: sometimes the employee doesn’t know how to use the equipment properly, chooses to use the equipment wrong, or doesn’t use the equipment at all.
 Employers and employees must work together to make sure that employees have access to safety equipment, know how to use it, and always use safety gear when it is required.

 - Faulty tools or equipment: Power tools and heavy equipment can be dangerous even when used properly.
-When they malfunction or are not properly maintained, the results can be catastrophic.
+When they are defective and malfunction or are not properly maintained, the results can be catastrophic.

 - Environmental dangers: Natural factors can play a role in workplace accidents.
 On the construction site, rain, lightning, and unstable earth can lead to unforeseen accidents.
 Rain can make surfaces slippery, increasing the likelihood of a fall.
 It can also increase the risk of electrocution, as well as falling and sliding objects.